Guy Tzur

-Guy Tzur (גיא צור; born 1962) was chief of the Ground Forces Command of the Israel Defense Forces.
+Guy Tzur (גיא צור; born 1962) was major general of the Ground Forces Command of the Israel Defense Forces.

 Biography

 Guy Tzur was born in Givatayim.
-In the First Lebanon War in 1982, Tzur served as a platoon commander and deputy company commander of an armored battalion.
+In the First Lebanon War in 1982, Tzur served as a platoon commander and deputy company commander of an armoured battalion.
 In the Second Lebanon War in 2006, he served as commander of Division 162, an active-duty formation.